yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 - Mobile portrait is the primary layout.
 - BLUE status area is at the top.
+- The strength bar is placed below the BLUE status area and above the ring.
 - A large square ring is in the center and is the core play area.
 - RED status area is at the bottom.
 - RED: character portrait on the left, status information on the right.